-- (a) Admission to the Postgraduate Diploma of Education shall be subject to the approval of the Dean of Education. - (b) Candidates must have: - i. qualified for a Bachelor's degree with a major in Education, Psychology, related discipline or an equivalent qualification; or - have qualified for any other degree of a New Zealand University, and hold a professional teaching qualification; or - been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Postgraduate Diploma in Education. - (c) The detail of the course of study followed, as well as the performance in the qualifying course of study, will determine entry to the programme.
-Candidates will normally be expected to have maintained a B average or better in the qualifying course of study. - (d) Requirements b (i), (ii) and c may be waived by the Dean of Education for a Candidate able to demonstrate extensive practical, professional or scholarly experience of an appropriate kind.
+- (a) Admission to the Postgraduate Diploma of Education shall be subject to the approval of the Dean of Education. - (b) Candidates must have: - i. qualified for a Bachelor's degree with a major in Education, Psychology, related discipline or an equivalent qualification; or - have qualified for any other degree of a New Zealand university, and hold a professional teaching qualification; or - been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Postgraduate Diploma in Education. - (c) The detail of the course of study followed, as well as the performance in the qualifying course of study, will determine entry to the programme.
+Candidates will normally be expected to have maintained a B average or better in the

-To be admitted to the Diploma endorsed in Hoaka Pounamu: Te Reo Māori Bilingual and Immersion Teaching a candidate must meet a minimum Māori language proficiency level assessed by interview.
+- qualifying course of study. - (d) Requirements (b)i., ii. and (c) may be waived by the Dean of Education for a Candidate able to demonstrate extensive practical, professional or scholarly experience of an appropriate kind.

-To be admitted to the Diploma endorsed in Leadership a candidate must have normally completed five years teaching service and hold a position with leadership responsibility.
+- To be admitted to the Diploma endorsed in Hoaka Pounamu: Te Reo Māori Bilingual and Immersion Teaching a candidate must meet a minimum Māori language proficiency level assessed by interview. - To be admitted to the Diploma endorsed in Leadership a candidate must have normally completed five years teaching service and hold a position with leadership responsibility.

-- (a) The course of study for the Postgraduate Diploma in Education shall comprise courses equivalent to 1.0 EFTS (120 points), excluding EDEM 690 and EDEM 691 from the Schedule to the Master of Education Regulations. - (b) The course of study for the Diploma endorsed in e-Learning and Digital Technologies in Education shall comprise the courses set out in the Schedule to these Regulations and courses equivalent to 0.25 EFTS (30 points) from the Schedule to the Master of Education Regulations. - (c) The course of study for the Diploma endorsed in Hoaka Pounamu: Te Reo Bilingual and Immersion Teaching shall comprise the courses set out in the Schedule to these Regulations. - (d) The course of study for the Diploma endorsed in Leadership shall comprise the courses set out in the Schedule to these Regulations and courses equivalent to 0.25 EFTS (30 points) from the Schedule to the Master of Education Regulations. - (e) The course of study for the Diploma endorsed in Literacy shall comprise the courses set out in the Schedule to these Regulations and courses equivalent to 0.25 EFTS (30 points) from the Schedule to the Master of Education Regulations. - (f) The course of study for the Diploma endorsed in Teaching and Learning Languages shall comprise the courses set out in the Schedule to these Regulations and courses equivalent to 0.50 EFTS (60 points) from the Schedule to the Master of
+- (a) The course of study for the Postgraduate Diploma in Education shall comprise courses equivalent to 1.0 EFTS (120 points), excluding EDEM 690 and EDEM 691 from the Schedule to the Master of Education Regulations. - (b) The course of study for the Diploma endorsed in e-Learning and Digital Technologies in Education shall comprise the courses set out in the

-Education, or approved courses in languages, linguistics or related areas from the Schedule to the Master of Arts.
+- Schedule to these Regulations and courses equivalent to 0.25 EFTS (30 points) from the Schedule to the Master of Education Regulations. - (c) The course of study for the Diploma endorsed in Hoaka Pounamu: Te Reo Bilingual and Immersion Teaching shall comprise the courses set out in the Schedule to these Regulations. - (d) The course of study for the Diploma endorsed in Leadership shall comprise the courses set out in the Schedule to these Regulations and courses equivalent to 0.25 EFTS (30 points) from the Schedule to the Master of Education Regulations. - (e) The course of study for the Diploma endorsed in Literacy shall comprise the courses set out in the Schedule to these Regulations and courses equivalent to 0.25 EFTS (30 points) from the Schedule to the Master of Education Regulations. - (f) The course of study for the Diploma endorsed in Positive Behaviour Support shall comprise the courses set out in the Schedule to these Regulations. - (g) The course of study for the Diploma endorsed in Teaching and Learning Languages shall comprise the courses set out in the Schedule to these Regulations and courses equivalent to 0.50 EFTS (60 points) from the Schedule to the Master of Education, or approved courses in languages, linguistics or related areas from the Schedule to the Master of Arts.